hackerzhuli/cryptominisat/README.markdown

 Notes about changes made to cadiback/cadical:

-CMakeLists.txt are added to cadiback and cadical to work with CMake better

-Also some of the source code of cabicak/cadical are changed in order to compile on windows.
+CMakeLists.txt are added to cadiback and cadical to work with CMake better.
+Some of the source code of cabicak/cadical are changed in order to compile on windows.